compscienceprograms/ComputerScience1Programs/README.md

 There are four other files in this repository.
 If you just want to see the code and...... well.....*cough cough copy and paste cough cough* (students), then you will want the 'Reference' program to look at.
-However, if you want the raw file, go to 'GeometryCalculator.cpg' and click RAW for the file.
+However, if you want the raw file, go to 'GeometryCalculator.cbp' and click RAW for the file.
 The other two files are just LAYOUT and DEPEND files which you will probably not need.
 If you have any problems, please feel free to let me know. :)